Entropy along expanding foliations: Diffeomorphisms with mostly expanding center

 \section{Diffeomorphisms with mostly expanding center}

-We prove the first part of Theorem~\ref{main.C} in this section.
+We prove Theorem~\ref{main.C} in this section.
 The proof is divided into two parts: In Subsection~\ref{ss.uniformbasin} we show the existence of physical measures for diffeomorphisms with mostly expanding center, moreover, these physical measures admit uniform size of basins in a robust way.
-In Subsection \ref{ss.CI} we prove Theorem~\ref{main.C} in the case of diffeomorphisms with positive center exponent.
+In Subsection \ref{ss.CI} we prove Theorem~\ref{main.C}.

 Throughout this section, let $f: M\to M$ be a $\C^{1+}$ partially hyperbolic diffeomorphism.